-Using a spinning reel on a casting rod is a good combination so that you can accurately place your lure or bait.
+Using a spinning reel on a casting rod is a good combination to place your lure or bait accurately.
 Luckily, you’ve got an idea of how it all fits together.
 Now it’s time to connect reel to the rod.
-Initially, you have to loosen the reel seat to make it big enough.
+Initially, you must loosen the reel seat to make it big enough.

 Then place the reel foot onto the seat.
 To ensure its stability, you need to tighten the reel seat until it is tight.

 Spooling means putting a line on the reel.
 It’s challenging to execute but is the vital step.
 More significantly, it needs some experience and awareness to spool the reel correctly.
 Firstly you have to open the bail to place the line on the reel.
 Then you have to tie a knot with the line and cut the loose piece of line.
 After that, close the bail and tighten the line with the reel.

 Then wind the reel handle to take all the excess line off your spare spool onto the reel.
 This sounds easy in writing but can be tedious.

 The next step is to string the rod.
 You should grab the tip of the line and open the bail arm.
 Then consistently place the line through the rod guides.
 Make sure you don’t miss any guides.

 Setting up the drag knob at the start of fishing is important.
 The type of drag knob depends on which kind of fish you’re going to catch.
 By turning on the drag knob, you can set it up to your requirements.

 If you set the drag too tight, the fish could break your line when it strikes.
 Too loose and you will have trouble landing the fish.